'The who, what, where, when, why and how I got to be involved in music.'

 My dad has always been a big record collector, ever since i can remember and continues to be!
 Whilst growing up in Devon, I was exposed to all sorts of genres of music, mainly due to the ever growing collection of CD’s.
 I heard a wide variety of artists including Jethro Tull, Pink Floyd (to my mums despair!), Crosby, Stills Nash & Young, Muddy Waters, Michael Brecker, David Bowie, ELO, DJ John… the list goes on.
 For me, there were a couple of records which stood out, they were ‘Spirit of Django’ & ‘Years Apart’ by Martin Taylor as well as ‘As We Speak,’ by David Sanborn.
 These albums, among others, founded the some of the roots of my love for music & eventually made me pursue music as a career.

-I started playing the saxophone, around the age of 10, shortly after giving up violin (it wasn’t for me!). & performed and practiced in various ensembles through my school years.
+I started playing the saxophone, around the age of 10, shortly after giving up violin (it wasn’t for me!) & performed and practiced in various ensembles through my school years.
 This including the Devon Youth Jazz Orchestra (DYJO) as well as after various after school wind orchestras & saxophone choirs etc. Once I started becoming a little more proficient, I started playing with college big bands, wind orchestras & various other wind ensembles.
 I also started ‘sitting in’ with semi-professional big bands as well as performing regularly with professional function outfits & busking around the south-west of England.
-This was vital experience for me, as it made me realise it was possible to ‘live the dream.’
+This was vital experience for me, as it made me realise it was possible to make a life in the music profession.

 The majority of my musical training in my earlier years was in Devon.
 After studying music and B-tec National Diploma in music at Exeter College, I auditioned for Leeds College of Music and attended between 2008 to 2011.
 This was a real learning curve as I was able to study under the direction of some of the best players & educators in the UK.
 This really helped me to develop, my trade.
 Some of the musicians I studied under included: Joel Purnell, Jim Corry, Jamie Taylor, Mark Donlon & Kathy Dyson.
 My education under the direction of these musicians, really aided my development and have enable me to work as a musician - something which I cannot thank them enough for.
-I graduated from LCoM with first class honors in 2011, and have since met and worked with a variety of musicians & bands from the northern & national scene including: Al Wood, Graham Hearne, Sam Dunn, Kate Peters, Garry Jackson, Kevin Holbrough as well as recently working in the pit for the touring west end version of Avenue Q.
+I graduated from LCoM with first class honors in 2011, and have since met and worked with a variety of musicians & bands from the northern & national scene including: Al Wood, Graham Hearne, Sam Dunn, Kate Peters, Garry Jackson, Kevin Holbrough.

-Currently my schedule is evenly split between performing and educating.
-As well as regularly performing at private events with function bands such as ‘Two For The Road,’ & ‘Groove On Top,’ I have also worked as part of theatre shows, as well as doing pit-work./ Examples are ‘The Unforgettable Show’ & ‘The Karpenters’ As well as a personal highlight of playing in the pit for being the touring west end show of ‘Avenue Q.’
+Currently my schedule is split between performing and educating.
+As well as regularly performing at private events with function bands such as ‘Two For The Road,’ ‘Groove On Top’ & 'Vibetown.'
+I have also worked as part of theatre shows, as well as doing pit-work.
+Shows I've been part of include: ‘The Unforgettable Show’ & ‘The Karpenters’ As well as a personal highlight of playing in the pit for being the touring west end show of ‘Avenue Q.’